Contempt of Court in Florida: What Tampa Defendants Need to Know

 Florida appellate courts strictly enforce the rules governing contempt in juvenile cases.
 In C.M.B. v.
 State of Florida, No. 2D2024-0091 (Fla.
 2d DCA Mar.
 14, 2025), the Second District reversed a juvenile’s contempt adjudication because the trial court issued orders to show cause without affidavits from witnesses with personal knowledge.
 Florida Rule of Juvenile Procedure 8.150(c)(2) requires those affidavits.

 The court relied on its earlier decision in A.N.W. v.
 State, 386 So.
 3d 621 (Fla.
 2d DCA 2024), explaining that failure to follow these procedural rules constitutes fundamental error.
-The case was reversed and remanded.
+Therefore, the case was reversed and remanded.

 Criminal vs. Civil Contempt: Why the Distinction Matters